KofTwentyTwo/Aestimare/README.md

 **Aestimare** — to assess, evaluate, estimate

-A comprehensive, LLM-powered infrastructure assessment tool that analyzes AWS cloud infrastructure and GitHub code repositories to generate detailed security, cost, and quality reports.
+A comprehensive infrastructure assessment tool that analyzes AWS cloud infrastructure and GitHub code repositories to generate detailed security, cost, and quality reports.

 ## What is Aestimare?

 Aestimare is an automated assessment platform designed to help organizations understand, evaluate, and optimize their cloud infrastructure and codebase.
-It combines data collection from AWS and GitHub with Large Language Model (LLM) analysis to produce actionable insights aligned with industry best practices.
+This toolset has been collected and refined over several years through multiple deployments, and represents battle-tested approaches to infrastructure assessment.
+Recently, support for Large Language Models (LLMs) has been added to enhance report creation and data analysis capabilities, providing more contextual insights and actionable recommendations.

 ### Key Capabilities

 - **Multi-Account AWS Assessment**: Analyze multiple AWS accounts simultaneously across different regions
 - **GitHub Repository Analysis**: Assess code quality, security practices, and repository health across entire organizations
-- **LLM-Powered Intelligence**: Uses Claude or GPT to provide contextual analysis against industry standards
 - **Comprehensive Reporting**: Generates structured markdown reports covering security, infrastructure, cost optimization, and code quality
 - **Industry Standards Compliance**: Evaluates against CIS AWS Foundations, AWS Well-Architected Framework, NIST CSF, and OWASP Top 10
+- **Enhanced Analysis** (New): Optional LLM integration for improved report generation and contextual insights

 ## How It Works